 Architects spend their entire careers thinking, reading, and wondering about materials.
 Over time, we develop very clear favorites.
 The choices are based on many factors — durability, aesthetics, ease of use, compatibility, availability, and cost.
 After a few years, our construction specifications have been carefully crafted and revised, and details have been painstakingly developed with every little thing considered.
 Naturally, the phrase “substitution request” is not a favorite.

 It conjures up images of cheap imitations, revised detailing and — most disturbing of all — liability.
-Who wants to be the architect who approved the Chinese drywall over the USG, or the 90s-era EIFS instead of real stucco?
+Who wants to be the architect who approved the toxic drywall over the USG, or the 90s-era EIFS instead of real stucco?
 The lawsuits never end.

 So, if substitutions are so onerous to architects (and often to owners), why is there a section of most construction contracts devoted expressly to making them possible?
 The answer is: money, mostly.